RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 Harbour Town's par-4 16th hole brings Calibogue Sound into view.

 Many great golf courses explore one particular type of environment.
-After 15 holes teetering between intimacy and claustrophobia, Harbour Town flips the script as the golfer explodes out onto an open expanse of tidal marsh upon arriving at the landing area of this hole, whose wide fairway boomerangs to the left around a long, broad bunker.
-Church Pew-like ridges have been added to this sandy expanse in recent years to give it a little more teeth.
+After 15 holes poised between intimacy and claustrophobia, Harbour Town flips the script as the golfer bursts out onto an open expanse of tidal marsh upon arriving at the landing area at 16.
+The wide fairway boomerangs to the left around a long, broad bunker; Church Pew-like ridges have been added to this sandy expanse in recent years to give it a little more teeth.
 A tree in the fairway 320 yards off the very back tee tempers the instincts of bombers to celebrate the wider landing area by swinging for the fences.
-The correct spot from which to approach the green can change depending on the day's hole location.
+The correct spot from which to approach the green changes depending on the day's hole location.

 Hole No. 17 - Par 3, 198 yards